ucsils/primo_snippets/ucr/Normalization_773_RespectDisplayIndicators.md

 - Add Field
 - Add Display Field
-- Select Field to edit: Is Part Of
+- Select Field to edit
 - Edit MARC21 normalization rule for display
 - Delete the default code
   - (you can always get it back by selecting "restore default")
-- Past the new normalization code
+- Paste the new normalization code
 - Save
 - Click Back
 - Select Apply Rules